11 REASONS TO VISIT QUÉBEC CITY, QC

 Address: 1 Côte de la Citadelle, Québec, QC G1R 3R2, Canada

-Further up the stairs from the Dufferin Terrace, there’s The Citadelle de Québec.
+Further up the stairs from Dufferin Terrace, there’s The Citadelle de Québec.
 It’s the oldest British fortress in North America and was completed in 1850.
 The Americans tried to invade Canada in 1812, so the British decided to build it for protection.

 The Citadelle de Québec is still in operation today and is the home of the Royal 22e Régiment, the Canadian Military Forces’ only French-language regular force infantry regiment.